 We are volunteer-led and inclusive so please make contact with ideas and offers of help!

-SAVE THE DATE: Our inaugural Dyslexia Fair on the 22nd September (starting 10am) - A free to attend event at Bell House offering the chance to meet dyslexia specialist suppliers, publishers, technological innovators and educators.
+Our inaugural Dyslexia Fair is on the 22nd September, 10 am - 4 pm.
+A free-to-attend event at Bell House offering the chance to meet dyslexia specialist suppliers, publishers, technological innovators and educators.
 It was a terrific success with approximately 600 people attending , 20 trade stands exhibiting and a series of full capacity talks.

 MY CHILD IS DIFFERENT This video contains edited highlights of a talk given by Elaine Halligan at Bell House, about parenting children with special needs.